Irreversibility of heat transport and optical non-coherence: an experimental demonstration of the analogy: Introduction

 After the discovery of the Kapitza resistance, it was very soon realized that the temperature jump is due to the reflection of phonons at the interface \cite{Khal}.
 Since phonon reflection at a solid-solid interface is a linear process, the Kapitza resistance effect can be used as a testbed to shed light on the mechanism that leads to irreversibility.
 In contrast with the time-dependent and highly non-linear Boltzmann equation, its analog at the interface between two materials, the matching equation for the distribution functions, \cite{Meilakhs2015,Meilakhs2021} is linear and static.

 In Ref. \cite{meilakhs2024transmission} the interfacial phenomenom of Kapitza resistance was related to the concept of non-coherence.
 It was suggested that if particles incident on the interface from different sides are phase-correlated (coherent regime) then their transmission through the interface occurs reversibly.
 On the contrary, if there is no phase correlation between particles at both sides of the interface (non-coherent regime), which is the naturally occurring situation, the transmission becomes irreversible.
-In that work, an optical experiment was proposed to clearly establish this connection between non-coherence and ireversibility.
-In the present manuscript we perform the suggested experiment and we empirically show the validity of this connection and the prediction of the theory \cite{meilakhs2024transmission}.
+In that work, a thought experiment was proposed to establish this connection between non-coherence and ireversibility.
+In the present manuscript, we establish all the important aspects of an actual experiment.
+We use an optic setup, where the interaction of light with a dielectric interface simulates both a reversible and a non-reversible transport regime.
+For this optical simulator, we employ two light sources to produce either a coherent or a non-coherent beam, at both sides of the interface.
+In order to obtain an interaction region at the surface we chose the angle of incidence that matches the propagation distance of the light at both sides of the interface in the longitudinal projection (i.e. the direction of the interface).
+Taking into account losses in the reflecting surfaces, we obtain results that show the validity of the proposed connection between coherence and reversibility.

+We point out that theories that suggest interaction with the environment as a source of phase fluctuations and hence irreversibility, such as decoherence theory or quantum thermodynamics, can not explain the irreversibility of the interfacial transport.
+Transmission or reflection at the interface happens instantaneously (with great precision), which prevents the interaction with the heat bath.
+To achieve irreversible behavior the photons that are incident at the interface from different sides should already be phase-uncorrelated at the moment of incidence.
+We will discuss this matter in more detail in the text of the manuscript.

 The time irreversibility shown by non-coherent transmission through an interface is put to test with photons incident on an interface between two media and a two-mirror arrangement, in a conceptually simple optical experiment that implements a Mach-Zehnder interferometer \cite{hariharan2010basics,soler1997multiple,prikhodko2024effects}: an input light beam is split into two according to the Fresnel reflection and refraction coefficients of an air-glass interface.
 Different outcomes arise from the interaction of these two light beams at the same interface, determined by the coherence properties of the initial beam.
 With a highly coherent input beam, complete recombination into a single output beam can be achieved.
 In contrast, if a non-coherent source is used, a constant fraction of the light is transmitted and reflected at the interface, respectively, regardless of the prior evolution of the interacting beams\footnote{We refer to light sources as highly coherent and non-coherent when their coherence lengths are much longer and much shorter, respectively, than the optical path difference between the two interacting beams \cite{born2013principles}.}.